corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 * `FungibleAsset` implements `OwnableState`, as such there is an assumption that all fungible things are ownable.

-### Other interfaces
+### The `QueryableState` and `SchedulableState` interfaces

-You can also customize your state by implementing the following interfaces:
+You can customize your state by implementing the following interfaces:

-* `QueryableState`, which allows the state to be queried in the node’s database using custom attributes (see api-persistence)
+* `QueryableState`, which allows the state to be queried in the node’s database using custom attributes (see api-persistence).
-* `SchedulableState`, which allows us to schedule future actions for the state (e.g. a coupon payment on a bond) (see event-scheduling)
+* `SchedulableState`, which allows us to schedule future actions for the state (e.g. a coupon payment on a bond) (see event-scheduling).

 ## User-defined fields